 Block Your Talk

 The third and final practice to becoming a more confident speaker is to block your talk.
-You might be wondering why, but actually, choreography is very important, even if it’s one small step to the side.
+You might be wondering why, but actually, body language and choreography is very important, even if it’s one small step to the side.
 Being conscious of why you are moving and when you are moving – a beat change, dramatic intention – all of this will elevate your talk to the next level.
 Once you know why and when you are moving during your speech, you will have more confidence.

 We’ve all seen the wanderer, the pacer, the backer-upper, the shifter – unconscious movement is the best way to distract everyone from your big idea.
 They will be watching you wander around the stage, rather than listening to you inspire them.